danvuk567/danvuk567/README.md

 * Reports and Dashboard development using Power BI, Advanced Excel and Excel VBA.
 * Data analysis using Python, Advanced Excel and Excel VBA.
 * Data validation and testing (unit, smoke, integration, regression) using SQL and Python.
-* Data processing and scheduling automation using Power Automate, Unix/Linux, and Python.
+* Data processing and scheduling automation using Unix/Linux Bash, PowerShell, Power Automate, and Python.

 # 📊 Projects and Studies